The Government has drafted emergency legislation to help our personal finances during the coronavirus crisis.

 If you’re struggling with debt, or your mental health is suffering as a result of money worries, don’t struggle alone.
 Speak to your employer if need be, or to your lenders or landlord.

-There are also trained, kind professionals just a phone call away.
+There are also trained, kind professionals just a phone call away that can help if you're worrying about money or struggling with your mental health.
 These include: